tiny8877/okta.github.io/_source/_docs/api/resources/oidc.md

 * Tokens can expire, be explicitly revoked at the endpoint, or implicitly revoked by a change in configuration.

-* Token revocation can be implicit in two ways: token expiration or a change to the source.
+* Token revocation can be implicit in three ways: token expiration, generating too many tokens, or a change to the source.
     * Expiration happens at different times:
         * ID token expires after one hour.
         * Access token expiration is configured in a policy, but is always between five minutes and one day.